-- a) Enhanced streetscape treatments and pedestrian-oriented amenities shall be provided on the primary and secondary streets identified on Schedule Q2. - i) Wider sidewalks and additional street furniture and landscaping shall be provided. - ii) Gathering spaces and public art shall be encouraged. - b) Buildings along primary streets, as identified on Schedule Q2, shall: - i) incorporate a high degree of transparency on the ground floor; - ii) provide building openings and principal entrances facing the street; and, - iii) contain commercial, office, community or cultural uses adjacent to the street which foster an active main street environment - c) Buildings along secondary streets, as identified on Schedule Q2, should: - i) incorporate a high degree of transparency on the ground floor; - ii) provide building openings and principal entrances facing the street; and, iii) contain commercial, office, community or cultural uses adjacent to the street which support the main street district, and may also contain residential uses on the ground floor.
+- a) Enhanced streetscape treatments and pedestrian-oriented amenities shall be provided on the primary and secondary streets identified on Schedule Q2. - i) Wider sidewalks and additional street furniture and landscaping shall be provided.

+- ii) Gathering spaces and public art shall be encouraged. - b) Buildings along primary streets, as identified on Schedule Q2, shall: - i) incorporate a high degree of transparency on the ground floor; - ii) provide building openings and principal entrances facing the street; and, - iii) contain commercial, community, cultural or limited office uses adjacent to the street which foster an active main street environment - c) Buildings along secondary streets, as identified on Schedule Q2, should: - i) incorporate a high degree of transparency on the ground floor; - ii) provide building openings and principal entrances facing the street; and, - iii) contain commercial, community, cultural or limited office uses adjacent to the street which support the main street district, and may also contain residential uses on the ground floor.